isabella232/data-workbench.en-1/help/home/c-snsr-ovrvw/c-inst-snsr/c-install-iis-win8.md

 **To edit the Sensor configuration file**

-1. Open the [!DNL <SensorDirectory>/txlogd.conf]file in a text editor and set the required parameters as well as any desired optional parameters.
+1. Open the `<SensorDirectory>/txlogd.conf` file in a text editor and set the required parameters as well as any desired optional parameters.

    For descriptions of [!DNL txlogd.conf] parameters, see [Sensor Txlogd.conf File Parameters](../../../home/c-snsr-ovrvw/sensor-txlogd-params/sensor-txlogd-params.md#concept-4bb629f058894b4abc65a31eb02eebed).